 In accordance with” your instructions, I personally visited our Uttara showroom to look into its functioning.
 I made some investigation and therefore submitting my report hereunder.

-A number of worthy customers purchased some exclusive garments but found some problem for fitting after purchase.
+A number of worthy customers purchased some exclusive garments but found some problems with fitting after purchase.
 They tried their best to return the garments but failed because there was no attendant to take the complaint and providing the change.
 As a result, they made a phone call to our complaint department and filed complaints regarding this issue.

 I have no hesitation to recommend that Mr. Saker may be served with a notice and a really efficient and active man may be sent there for proper functioning.